39 people are interested

-Do friends and family members always ask you to help with their tech issues - and love it?
-Share your tech skills with library patrons that need help with mobile devices, websites, downloading, e-readers, getting started with tech, and more.
+Do you always get asked by friends and family members to help with their tech issues - and love it?
+Are you fluent in Spanish and English?
+Share your tech skills with library patrons who need help with mobile devices, websites, downloading, e-readers, getting started with tech, and more.

 Tech Help sessions involve working with people one-on-one.
-Empower patrons by improving their computer skills and their access to information!

-This is a teaching position; you will help the patron find information about using their mobile device or computer, and talk them through the steps, and the patron will navigate through the steps themselves.
+Empower patrons by improving their computer skills and their access to information.
+This is a teaching position; volunteers help the patron find information about using their mobile device or computer and talk them through the steps.
+The patron will then navigate through the steps themselves.

 Tasks & Responsibilities

-Help people use the Internet and assist with their email accounts
+- Help people use the Internet and assist with their email accounts

-Teach patron resources related to Microsoft Office, Google Docs, Home Office and other office productivity software
+- Teach patron resources related to Microsoft Office, Google Docs, Home Office and other office productivity software

-Please note: we do not perform repairs or troubleshoot equipment problems or failures.
+- Please note, we do not perform repairs or troubleshoot equipment problems or failures.

 Skills & Qualifications